dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Added support for `sensor.*`in doors, windows and motion (instead of only having `binary_sensor.*`) inside a room and it triggers on True or False now next to the existing on/off state.
 * Made the icon width little bit smaller of the favorites on house information page.
 * Changed typo of house_information icon on the more_page.
+* Added haptic feedback on scenes button press.
+* Some other small fixes.

 ## Update 1.1.5
 * Whoopsie I forgot some code in the homepage weather button, so people who don't have an outside_temperature defined get a broken installation.
 Fixed this in 1.1.5.